 Note: Part way through our analysis of bubblesort we had k as part of our complexity.
 But notice that the k did not show up as part of the final complexity.
 This is because in the context of the entire algorithm, k has no meaning.
-It is a local variable in an algorithm that we needed to use to determine the overall complexity of the algorithm.
+It is a local variable from the algorithm that we needed to use to determine the overall complexity of the algorithm.
 The only variables that should appear in the complexity of an algorithm are those that are related to the size of the input.

-Question 7.114.
+Question 7.133.
 In the best case, the code in the conditional statement in bubblesort never executes.
 Why does this still result in a complexity of $\Theta(n^2)$?

-In reality, the best and worst case performance of bubblesort are different-the worst case is about twice as many operations.
-But when we are discussing the complexity of algorithms, we care about the asymptotic behavior-that is, what happens as n gets larger.
+Answer care about the asymptotic behavior-that is, what happens as n gets larger.
 In that case, the difference is still just a factor of 2.
 The best and worst-case complexities have the same growth rate (quadratic).

+In reality, the best and worst case performance of bubblesort are different-the worst case is about twice as many operations.
+But when we are discussing the complexity of algorithms, we